Ian Baker • May 1, 2025

 Resilient bars v's ReductoClips for ceiling soundproofing

 We are also regularly asked about ceiling only soundproofing and traditional resilient bars.
 If you are soundproofing both the floor and the ceiling, resilient bars can be a cost effective solution.
-However, for soundproofing a ceiling only, we no longer recommend traditional resilient bars.
+However, for soundproofing a ceiling only, we wouldn't recommend traditional resilient bars.
 In our experience, up to 40% are fitted incorrectly, with screws penetrating through the bar and into the timber joists (see below image).
 Essentially making them totally ineffective, as they no longer decouple the noise.

 Resilient bars soundproofing installation errors